Art Director

 Reflections: The Art of David General

-David General is a First Nations artist with a long, impressive career and rich portfolio, featuring works that have been displayed in museums and galleries across Canada.
+David General is a First Nations artist with an impressive career and rich portfolio featuring works that have been displayed in museums and galleries across Canada.
 To celebrate his artistic journey, I worked with David to create a retrospective book showcasing his pieces and detailing his unique relationship with different mediums and techniques.
-This 52-page passion project involved trips to galleries, photoshoots, and interviews with David and collectors alike.
+This 52-page passion project involved trips to galleries, photoshoots, editorial design, writing, and interviews with David and collectors alike.

 Gentle curvilinear forms and spacial depth come together harmoniously in Eagle in the Sky at Dawn (2011) to create a dialogue between light and shadow also seen in His Messenger, Our Prayers and Eagle Rising Above the Thermals.